jeremiah-shaulov/polysql/README.md

 console.log(params); // prints: ['aaa...']
 ```

-If `putParamsTo` is not provided, `Deno.Reader` objects will be rejected with exception.
+If `putParamsTo` is not provided, `ReadableStream` objects will be rejected with exception.

 The `mysqlNoBackslashEscapes` parameter is only respected when using MySQL dialect.
 If it's true, backslashes in SQL string literals will be assumed not to have special meaning, so `` mysql`'${value}'` `` will not double backslashes.